kxr/indexmanagement-scripts-debug/README.md

 ### Workaround with retries

-The configmap present in `indexmanagement-scripts-with-retries` directory has workaround implemented such that the script will try 3 times before failing.
-If you are interested you can try this workaround.
+The [configmap](https://github.com/kxr/indexmanagement-scripts-debug/blob/main/indexmanagement-scripts-with-retries/indexmanagement-scripts-with-retries.cm.yaml) present in `indexmanagement-scripts-with-retries` directory has workaround implemented such that the script will try 3 times before failing.
 This script also records elasticsearch's health and node status at startup.
 Plus a random wait time is added in the beginning to avoid the three jobs hitting the elasticsearch cluster at the same time.
+The only script file changed in this case is the (delete-then-rollover)[https://github.com/kxr/indexmanagement-scripts-debug/blob/main/indexmanagement-scripts-with-retries/delete-then-rollover] entry-point script (to add the logic of retrying, adding the the random wait time and cating the es node/health status).
+All other scripts/files are untouched i.e, same as shipped with the operator.
+You can compare the [original](https://github.com/kxr/indexmanagement-scripts-debug/blob/main/indexmanagement-scripts-orig/delete-then-rollover) and the [retries](https://github.com/kxr/indexmanagement-scripts-debug/blob/main/indexmanagement-scripts-with-retries/delete-then-rollover) one to see how I have implemented this workaround.

     oc create -n openshift-logging -f indexmanagement-scripts-with-retries.cm.yaml